CodeItQuick/CodeItQuick.github.io/_posts/2026-06-04-Story-Splitting-A-Practical-Look.md

 used paradigms within your team.
 Then, have a meeting that looks a lot more like a design meeting to come to an understanding of what the code should look like.
 Finally, splitting according to an acronym like SPIDR is possible.

+# Applying SPIDR to Authentication

-# Begin by Reframing Authentication with SPIDR
+## Begin by Reframing Authentication with SPIDR

 For our old authentication example, we are going to start with attempting SPIDR kind of blindly in our first attempt.
 We want to write out our epic for the entire authentication flow.
 After some homework (or maybe just asking chatgpt for